 - Choose the preferred layout.

-Note: We do not supply the exact images you see on our Galleria demo within the WooCommerce Dummy Data as the sites images cannot be redistributed due to copyright restrictions and are for demo purposes only.
+Note: We do not supply the exact images you see in our Galleria demo due to copyright restrictions.
 The WooCommerce Dummy Data instead comes with our own unique unrestricted images that we can redistribute within product import data.

 FAQ ↑ Back to top